-&lt;sup>5 https://www.arb.ca.gov/planning/sip/woodsmoke/reduction\program.htm.
+6 https://ww2.arb.ca.gov/our-work/programs/residential-woodsmoke-reduction/woodsmoke-reduction-program 7 lbid.

-are eligible for this Program.
+primary source of heat, with a cleaner-burning and more efficient device.
+The replacement devices emit less greenhouse gases (GHG) and other air pollutants; they also are less likely to start fires than old stoves that may have been improperly installed.
+The Program will offer incentives towards the purchase and installation of the qualifying device.
+California residents using uncertified wood stoves or wood inserts manufactured before July 1, 1988 or using fireplaces as a primary heat source in Districts awarded Program funds are eligible for this Program.
 The incentive amount will vary depending on the location of the residence and the household income, with some households qualifying for full replacement cost.
-The Program will include an outreach and educational component to ensure that households make informed decisions about how to burn and what to burn in order to maximize the efficiency of the device and minimize pollution.
-This Program will further the goals of California Health and Safety Code Division 25.5, reduce GHG emissions, improve air quality, and protect the health, safety, and well-being of California residents.
+The Program will include an outreach and educational component to ensure that households make informed decisions about how to burn and what to burn to maximize the efficiency of the device and minimize pollution.
+This Program will further the goals of California Health and Safety Code Division 25.5,8 reduce GHG emissions, improve air quality, and protect the health, safety, and well-being of California residents.

-These Program Guidelines apply to the Fiscal Year (FY) 2018-19 GGRF appropriations and will be updated in future years if the Program is reauthorized with additional funds.
-The replacement of existing wood burning devices with cleaner technologies provides an important opportunity to secure the co-benefit of reduced regional and near-source exposure to woodsmoke.
-Therefore, contingent on reauthorization and funds, future guidelines will continue to maximize GHG reductions and also prioritize particulate pollution reductions, while still addressing the need to provide applicants within low income communities or households funding for cleaner home heating options.
-This includes considering opportunities to include applicants from urban areas that exceed particulate matter air quality standards where wood burning may not be a primary heat source.
-Future guidelines can also consider administrative streamlining based on the experience gained through implementation.
+These Program Guidelines apply to FY 2021-2022 GGRF appropriations and will be updated in future years as appropriate.
+The replacement of existing wood-burning devices with cleaner technologies provides an important opportunity to promote lower-carbon clean heating powered by renewable energy by offering incentives only for electric heating and the cleanest wood-burning devices.
+Therefore, contingent on reauthorization and funds, future guidelines will continue to maximize GHG reductions while still addressing the need to provide applicants within disadvantaged or low-income communities and low-income households, as well as households on tribal lands low-income communities or households funding for lower-carbon clean heating options.
+Future guidelines may also consider administrative streamlining based on the experience gained through implementation.